Are Stepwells in India Safe for Kids? A Mum’s Guide

 My daughter loved counting the stairs, while my toddler was mesmerized by the echoes and cool air inside.
 With a little preparation—snacks, sun hats, and clear safety rules—stepwells are surprisingly doable and incredibly rewarding for families.

 If you’re planning your India with kids itinerary, don’t skip them.
 Stepwells offer that rare combination of culture, history, and breathing space—a perfect balance to busier palaces, forts, and markets.
-For us, they went from “maybe too tricky with kids” to stories we’ll treasure and share for years.

 Found this guide helpful?